An induced annealing technique for SiPMs neutron radiation damage: SiPM recovery measurements

 \section{SiPM recovery measurements}

-Two different configurations for biasing the SiPMs were tested: direct and inverse polarization using an over-voltage larger than 5 V.\\ We define $\rm \Delta V_{IND}$ as the induced annealing operating over voltage w.r.t. to the breakdown voltage ($\rm V_{br}$) and $\rm I_{IND}$ as the drawing current of the photo-detector in this configuration.
-Instead, we refer to \idark as the current measured in the standard reverse configuration of the SiPM with an operation voltage $\rm V_{op} = V_{br}$ + 3 V.
+Two different configurations for biasing the SiPMs were tested: direct and inverse polarization using an over-voltage larger than 5 V.\\ So, we define: \begin{itemize} \item $\rm V_{DIR}$ as the direct voltage, positive voltage applied between anode and cathode; \item $\rm \Delta V_{IND}$ as the reverse over voltage with respect to the breakdown voltage, $\rm V_{br}$, positive voltage applied between cathode and anode; \item $\rm I_{TEST}$ as the photo-detector current during the annealing procedures; \item \idark as the leakage current measured in the standard reverse configuration of the SiPM at the operation voltage $\rm V_{op} = V_{br}$ + 3 V. \end{itemize}

+All the results shown in the following are relative to the \idark at this operational voltage point.
+At each annealing step, the determination of \idark has been done stopping the annealing, carrying the device at 20~\textdegree{}C with the thermal chamber and then measuring the current.